deepti-96/Eye-movement-detection/README.md

 ```

 The contours are obtained from the threshold.
-And then we just eliminate all the noise by choosing the element with the largest area (which is meant to represent the pupil) and skipping the rest.
+And then we just eliminate all the noise by choosing the element with the largest area (which is meant to represent the pupil) and skipping the rest.<br />
 ```
 _, contours, _ = cv2.findContours(threshold, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)
 contours = sorted (contours, key=lambda x: cv2.contourArea(x), reverse=True)